Symplectic topology and ideal-valued measures: Introduction and main results

-In the next corollary $\tau$ stands for the quantum cohomology IVQM we described above. \begin{coroll} Let $(M,\omega)$ be a closed symplectic manifold, let $Y$ be a metric space of covering dimension $d$, and let $f \fc M \to Y$ be a continuous involutive map.
-Then there is $y_0 \in Y$ such that
+Theorem \ref{thm:quantitative_nondisplaceable_fiber} is proved in Section \ref{s:abstr_centerpt_thm_IVMs}.
+As a particular case of this result, we obtain the following generalization of the Non-displaceable fiber theorem \ref{thm:EP_nondisplaceable_fiber}. \begin{coroll}[\tb{Quantitative non-displaceable fiber theorem}] Let $(M,\omega)$ be a closed symplectic manifold, $Y$ a metric space of covering dimension $d$, and let $f \fc M \to Y$ be a continuous involutive map.
+If $\tau$ is the quantum cohomology IVQM on $M$, then there is $y_0 \in Y$ such that